1961 NCAA University Division basketball tournament

 The 1961 NCAA University Division basketball tournament involved 24 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball in the United States.
-It began on March 14, 1961, and ended with the championship game on March 25 in Kansas City, Missouri.
+The 23rd annual edition of the tournament began on March 14, 1961, and ended with the championship game on March 25, at Municipal Auditorium in Kansas City, Missouri.
 A total of 28 games were played, including a third place game in each region and a national third place game.

-Cincinnati, coached by Ed Jucker, won the national title with a 70–65 victory in the final game over state rival Ohio State, coached by Fred Taylor.
+Cincinnati, coached by Ed Jucker, won the national title with a 70–65 victory in the final game over in-state rival and defending national champion Ohio State, coached by Fred Taylor.
 Jerry Lucas of Ohio State was named the tournament's Most Outstanding Player.